WesToledo/scrapper-pdf/README.md

 # Scrapper PDF

-The main goal of this project was to create an simple scraper to extract some relevant data from PDF electric bills, save the extracted data in a database after parsing and show then in a WEB dashboard using **Python, React, NodeJS and Typescript**.
+The main goal of this project was to create an simple scraper to extract some relevant data from PDF electric bills, save the extracted data in a database after parsing and show it in a WEB dashboard using **Python, React, NodeJS and Typescript**.

-The scraper is writen in Python, using OpenCV library to manipulate and treat images and EasyOCR for the text recognition.
+The scraper is written in Python, using OpenCV library to manipulate and treat images and EasyOCR for the text recognition.

 The data chosen to be extracted were the following: